 Place ground beef into a large pot with water.
 Stir vigorously to separate meat and incorporate it throughout water.

 Meantime, heat oil.
-When hot, brown stew meat, searing on all sides.
-When browned, add to ground beef mixture in pot.
+When hot, brown meat, searing on all sides.
+When browned, add goat and or beef mixture in pot.

 Stir in garlic, salt, chili powder, cumin, vinegar, black and red pepper.
 Bring to a boil, reduce heat to simmer, and simmer for a minimum of two hours, 4 to 6 hours is better.